Article Title: Association of Testosterone Therapy With Mortality, Myocardial Infarction, and Stroke in Men With Low Testosterone Levels

 A November, 2013 article in JAMA pointed to increased heart risks for individuals on testosterone therapy.
-Since many teens and men with XXY rely on testosterone therapy, we asked Dr. Wylie Hembree, previous member of AXYS’s Board of Directors and current member of AXYS’s Research Committee, to put this article in perspective for those we serve.
+Since many teens and men with XXY rely on testosterone therapy, we asked Dr. Wylie Hembree, previous member of AXYS’s Board of Directors, to put this article in perspective for those we serve.

 Dr. Hembree’s comments: